 Before the pandemic, paper mills were operating at decreased capability due to limited demand, but that has all changed.
 As demand surges, paper mills are reconfiguring to try to keep up, but often it's too much to handle.
-Given the mix of labor and product shortages, plus changing internal and external rules and regulations to protect against COVID-19, it's a juggling act.
+The mix of labor and product shortages, plus having to change internal and external rules to support COVID-19 guidelines, has made everything a juggling act.

 As for foreign production, general supply issues and increased import and transportation costs are creating obstacles for the paper industry.
 Right now, the cost to transport any product from Asia is about triple what it cost before the pandemic.

-The paper shortage is impacting the availability for all kinds of paper.
+The paper shortage is impacting the availability of all kinds of paper

-Paper bags and paper packaging are disrupted by the paper shortage.
-This is a big issue considering many states have transitioned or are transitioning to a plastic-bag-free environment.
+Paper bag and paper packaging production has been disrupted by the paper shortage.
+This is a big issue, considering many states have transitioned or are transitioning to a plastic-bag-free environment.

 School and office supplies, such as books, notebooks, printing paper, and envelopes, have been hard to come by as well.
 This has been exacerbated by the shift back to schools and offices from remote learning and work.